mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 [...]
 If you believe this essence of being you become pure, so in Buddhism it says faith is pure and clean.
 Purity and cleanness, this is the meaning of faith.

 So we should *awaken* this faith. *How?* That’s why [this book explains] how we should awaken this Buddhist faith.
-That is this book.
+That is this book, [*The Awakening of Mahayana Faith*].

 #### 10:20